uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 ## Grading

 Students will be assessed on the extent to which they have attained the learning goals & outcomes.
-This assessment will be primarily hands-on, assessed through a combination practical exercises in computer lab and homework assignments.
+This assessment will be primarily hands-on, assessed through a combination of practical exercises in a computer lab and homework assignments.
 Assessments on theories in a written form however will make up a relatively small portion of the final grade.

 Grades will be assessed on a 100-point scale: